Bioenergy and Biomanufacturing

-Ballard Spahr's Bioenergy Team leverages decades of experience in finance, tax, real estate, construction, and environmental matters to support clients across the bioenergy industry.
+Ballard Spahr's Bioenergy and Biomanufacturing Team leverages decades of experience in finance, tax, real estate, construction, and environmental matters to support clients across the bioenergy industry.
 Our experience spans the range of facilities that process biosolids, plastics, and waste from food, farming, and industry to create recycled biofuels and related products that reduce landfilling and cut fossil fuel burning and greenhouse gases.

 Our nationally recognized finance lawyers have extensive experience covering the spectrum of financial, regulatory, and business issues involved in solid waste/energy facility development, ownership, and operation.
 Our clients are engaged in groundbreaking work to transform biosolids (such as wood, sludge, and plant crops), food waste, plastics, farming wastes, and industrial wastes (such as tallow) into products ranging from biofuels (including renewable gas, diesel, and jet fuel) to fertilizers, filtering media, plastic pellets, and animal feedstock.